 Unlike its competitors, Dish has struggled to expand into businesses other than satellite TV service.
 In 2011, the company completed its acquisition of Blockbuster, but failed to grow the brand into a viable Netflix competitor.
 Dish has been trying to make more of its wireless spectrum, which it paid about $3 billion to acquire, but has been thwarted by the FCC.
 The company has been trying to get a wireless network service off the ground lately, holding talks with Google and making an aggressive bid to acquire part of 4G network pioneer Clearwire Corp.

-At the moment, however, Dish remains a "one-trick pony", as analyst Jayant puts it.
-Unlike Comcast, the company doesn't make its own programming, and unlike Time Warner Cable or Verizon, it's not in a position to offer a TV/Internet/phone triple play.
-What it does have is the Hopper, leading one lawyer defending the networks to conclude:
+For now, however, Dish remains a "one-trick pony," as analyst Jayant puts it.
+Unlike Comcast, the company doesn't make its own programming, and unlike Time Warner Cable or Verizon, it doesn't have the ability to offer a TV/Internet/phone triple play.
+What it does have is the hopper, leading one lawyer defending the networks to conclude:

 Some legal observers believe Dish will succeed in court.
 In November, a federal judge declined to issue an injunction to stop the hopper, saying Fox has a steep road ahead in arguing that Dish committed copyright infringement and breached its contracts with the network.
 However, the judge was not entirely convinced of the legality of Dish's scheme, and some lawyers believe the networks will ultimately prevail.
 "I think a court will side with the broadcasters because of the economics, although a new [legal] Test has to be developed, as this does not meet the usual standards," says Bryan Sullivan of Early Sullivan.